Immensitas-Archived/vizury-ios-sdk/README.md

 #### <a id="create-noti-service"></a> Create Notification Service Extension

-Add a Notification Service Extension target to your project (File -> New -> Target -> Notification Service Extension)
+1. Add a Notification Service Extension target to your project (File -> New -> Target -> Notification Service Extension)

 ![rich-1](https://github.com/vizury/vizury-ios-sdk/blob/master/resources/note-service.png)

-Define the name for the Notification Service Extension in the next step.
+2. Define the name for the Notification Service Extension in the next step.

-Make sure the deployment target for notification service is set to 10
+3. Make sure the deployment target for notification service is set to 10

-Make sure in capabilities for the target App
+4. Make sure in capabilities for the target App
-1. Push notifications is enabled
+	a.
+Push notifications is enabled
-2. Background Modes is enabled with Background Fetch and Remote Notification
+	b.
+Background Modes is enabled with Background Fetch and Remote Notification

 ![rich-2](https://github.com/vizury/vizury-ios-sdk/blob/master/resources/enableBackgroundModes.png)